yoesk8/my-full-template/README.md

 ### As a business owner:
 * I would like to present myself and my offer on the website clearly to potential customers.
-* I need to make sure that my current and new customers will find a professional help with their diets, personal or group trainings.
+* I need to make sure that my current and new customers will find a professional help with their personal or group training programs.
 * I want my customers to be able to learn how to use my website intuitively and easily.
 * I would like to build and maintain relationship with potential and current customers.

 ### As a new customer:
-* I wish to find information about personal trainer and check his qualifications.
+* I wish to find information about the personal trainer and check his qualifications.
 * I would like to be able to contact the trainer with any questions I may have about his services.
 * I want to join in a fitness group with professional trainer, to find motivation and spend time actively.